-- ► It is a competitive supply chain network model with multiple firms. - ► Each firm produces a differentiated product by brand; - ► Each weights the emissions that it generates through its supply chain network activities in an individual way; - ► The firms seek to determine their optimal product flows and frequencies of operation so that their utilities are maximized. - ► Multiple options for production, transport, storage, and distribution are allowed. - ► The emission functions associated with a link depend both on the flow on the link as well as on the frequency of the link. - ► Although the focus here is on carbon emissions, the framework is sufficiently general to handle other types of emissions.
+- We presented a competitive supply chain network model with multiple firms. - ► Each firm produces a differentiated product by brand. - Each assigns a weight on the emissions that it generates through its supply chain network activities in an individual way. - ► The firms seek to determine their optimal product flows and frequencies of operation so that their utilities are maximized. - ► Multiple options for production, transport, storage, and distribution are allowed. - ► The emission functions associated with a link depend both on the flow on the link as well as on the frequency of the link. - ► Although the focus here is on carbon emissions, the framework is sufficiently general to handle other types of emissions.